sourcegraph/sourcegraph-public-snapshot/client/jetbrains/README.md

 # Sourcegraph for JetBrains IDEs

+- **New:** Search with Sourcegraph directly from inside your JetBrains product.
 - Instantly search in all open source repos and your private code.
 - Peek into any remote repo in the IDE, without checking it out.
 - Create URLs to specific code blocks to share them with your teammates.